- A group opportunity. Invite your friends.

 15 people are interested

+Nanticoke Watershed Alliance provides all equipment needed, along with training and on-going support.
 Data are reported to the Chesapeake Data Explorer, which in turn is accessible to state and federal agencies, residents and visitors, and partners who need high-quality water quality data.
 The States of DE and MD use Creekwatchers data for Clean Water Act Reports.
-Nanticoke Watershed Alliance provides all equipment needed, along with training and on-going support.
 Lastly, NWA uses data to create an annual Nanticoke River Report Card.

 If you have questions about the program, please contact BethWasden@NanticokeRiver.org.
+Training day specifics (time, location, agenda) will be provided once your registration has been confirmed.

-More opportunities with Nanticoke Watershed Alliance
+1 More opportunity with Nanticoke Watershed Alliance

 About Nanticoke Watershed Alliance